mkusmiy/introduction-to-go/task-list.md

 ## Slice initialisation

-- Follow [https://play.golang.org/p/P-eBqzPCWh]( this link ) and complete the exercise.
+- Follow [ this link ](https://play.golang.org/p/P-eBqzPCWh) and complete the exercise.

 ## Subslices

-- Follow [https://play.golang.org/p/d1-jl42aTF](this link) and complete the exercise.
+- Follow [this link](https://play.golang.org/p/d1-jl42aTF) and complete the exercise.

 ## Inserting values into a map

-- Follow [https://play.golang.org/p/a-V5I0nZ5l]( this link ) and complete the exercise.
+- Follow [ this link ](https://play.golang.org/p/a-V5I0nZ5l) and complete the exercise.

 ## Range over slices

-- Follow [https://play.golang.org/p/AmQW-OrPC1]( this link ) and complete the exercise.
+- Follow [ this link ](https://play.golang.org/p/AmQW-OrPC1) and complete the exercise.
 - If you cannot figure it out, don't worry, there is an answer on the next slide.

 ## What time is it (exercise)